surfliner/surfliner-mirror/lark/README.md

 in the development environment.
 The easiest way to do this is to use the included Docker Compose configuration; see [Running with Docker][#running-with-docker].

-If you want to run Postgres directly on your local system, you'll need to setup Postgres and point Lark to it by setting env variable `POSTGRES_DB`, `POSTGRES_USER`, `POSTGRES_PASSWORD`, and `POSTGRES_HOST`.
+If you want to run Postgres directly on your local system, you'll need to setup Postgres and point Lark to it by setting env variable `POSTGRESQL_DATABASE`, `POSTGRESQL_USERNAME`, `POSTGRESQL_PASSWORD`, and `POSTGRESQL_HOST`.

 The specification for this log, including details about event types and their semantics, is given in [`EVENT_LOG.md`][event-log]